jvtoppa/AEDI-C-Structs/README.md

-C Exercises related to structs and arrays.
+C Exercises related to structs, arrays and pointers.